 It smartly pulls up a list of matching places so all you have to do is select the correct one.
 However, for spends at the same store in two different months, it located the place for one transaction, but couldn’t for the other, in spite of several attempts, which was odd.
 For online spends, one needs to select the category manually.

 The Walnut app works only in India as of now.
 I like the fact that it handles everything automatically and is unobtrusive.
 Other apps which scan SMSes are quite annoying as they pop up each time you get one, asking for your inputs on that transaction.

 So if you use mobile apps to track and manage your finances, and are based in India, give this one a shot.
-Walnut is free, has a small footprint and is a powerful one in terms of the spends insights provided with almost zero manual input needed.
+Walnut is free, has a small footprint and is a powerful app in terms of the spends insights provided with almost zero manual input needed.